SanliFaez/OS4Physicists/Lectures/Lecture4_OpenInnovation.md

 + Separate the instructions for reproducing your results from those for replicating the measurement

 ## Evaluation
-In week 7, another student team will try to reproduce your measurement and will write a feedback report based on the [peer-evaluation template](../Resources/peer_evaluation_FORWHICHPROJECT.md)
+During week 7, another student team will try to reproduce your measurement and will write a feedback report based on the [peer-evaluation template](../Resources/peer_evaluation_FORWHICHPROJECT.md)

 ## Information Sources / Bibliography